th-koeln-intia/ip-sprachassistent-team2/docs/pages/troubleshooting/rasa-nlu.md

 For reasons, we do not know Rhasspy does not install this command, even though it is in the repository.
 We installed Rhasspy via the [rhasspy_2.5.6_armhf.deb](https://github.com/rhasspy/rhasspy/releases) and the previous version: [rhasspy_2.5_armhf.deb](https://github.com/rhasspy/rhasspy/releases).

 ````bash
 2020-10-14 16:44:54,856 INFO spawnerr: can't find command 'rhasspy-rasa-nlu-hermes'
 2020-10-14 16:44:57,861 INFO spawnerr: can't find command 'rhasspy-rasa-nlu-hermes'
 2020-10-14 16:44:57,861 INFO gave up: intent_recognition entered FATAL state, too many start retries too quickly
 ````

+We decided to change the intent recognition to "FuzzyWuzzy".
+The instructions to install Rasa and to train a model will stay [here](./../rasanlu.md).